VanderbiltML/vanderbiltml1.github.io/speaker.md

 ### For the public

-Please send us an email for all matters.
+Please send us an email for all speaker-related inquiries.